GCSE Computer Science: Binary System

 All Computer Science topics are covered, and each module comes complete with:

-What is the significance of binary in computer science?
+What is the binary system used for in computer science?

 The binary system is used to represent digital data in computer systems.
 Since computers work with electronic signals that can only have two states (on or off), the binary system allows them to store, process, and communicate information in a way that is easily interpreted by electronic circuits.

 How do you convert a binary number to a decimal number?